blazingbhavneek/ner_bert_lstm/README.md

-# Text Classification using Bi-directional LSTM
+# NER using Bi-directional LSTM

 This is a python code for text classification using a bi-directional LSTM (Long Short-Term Memory) neural network with glove pre-trained word embeddings.